 Worrying that the 1990s would be the decade in which the bills of the 1980s would come due, a Time magazine reporter declared, “The past decade brought growth, avarice, and an anything-goes attitude,” and then glibly summarized the 1980s with five words: “Get rich, borrow, spend, enjoy.” — McKenzie

-Our grandparents’ motto was to do with less now because you never know what the future may bring.
+Our grandparents’ motto was to do without now because you never know what the future may bring.

 Our parents’ motto was that the future is bright, so spend, spend, spend.
 They had new furniture, decent cars, overstuffed closets, and all the status symbol trinkets and collectables anyone could want.

-Contentment was replaced with coveting, and the generation that was raised in oversized houses bursting at the seams with goods learned that stuff brought happiness.
+Contentment was replaced with coveting, and the generation raised in oversized houses bursting at the seams with goods learned that stuff brought happiness.
 Living with abundance was normal and highly sought after.